nacht-org/quelle/LINKING_SYSTEM.md

    - Creates relative paths from store root

 2. **Extension Manifest Links**: Generated during `publish()` operation
-   - Creates `FileReference` for WASM component
+   - Creates required `FileReference` for WASM component
    - Creates `AssetReference` for each asset file
    - All paths are relative to manifest location